elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Client Side Attacks

-- The primary vector used in a client side attack is a Trojan
+- The primary type of software used in a client side attack is a Trojan
-  - Trojans are malicious code masquerading a trusted application or modify existing trusted applications
+  - Trojans are malicious code masquerading a trusted application
+  - Trojans can also modify existing trusted applications
   - One of the most common client side attacks
   - Enables other attacks like _session hijacking_ and _manipulator in the middle_
-- Other client side attack components are worms and viruses
+- Other client side malware deliver vectors are worms and viruses
   - Worms and viruses are used to propagate malware across systems
   - The payload of a worm or virus is often a Trojan